gar1t/e2/doc/tutorial.rst

   ``mydb_data`` this will registered a single named process that can be referenced using ``mydb_client_handler_sup``

-``start_handler/1`` starts a new handler, which will be supervised by the task supervisor.
+``start_handler/1`` starts a new *handler*, which will be supervised by the task supervisor.
 The default behavior of task supervisors is to *not* restart children, regardless of how they terminate.
-This is what we want in this case -- restarting with the original client socket would not be the right course in many cases.
+This is what we want in this case (restarting with the original client socket would not be the right course in many cases).

 - The first argument to ``e2_task_supervisor:start_task/2`` is the supervisor reference